Position: Elementary Principal

 When I tell people I’m an Assistant Principal, it’s usually met with a sympathetic, “Oh…that means you have to handle all the discipline…” I understand that this does not sound like a coveted activity, but at RCS we don’t handle it the way most people would assume.
 I love that working through misbehavior gives me the opportunity to help students think through their behavior, identify their motivations/goals for their actions, and bring those both in line with the Gospel.
 Seeing character growth and development is the best part of my job.

-What do you love about RCS?
+What do you love about being the Elementary Principal at RCS?

-What sets RCS students apart from students in other schools?
+What sets RCS apart other schools?

 I believe RCS students are set apart from other students because they receive an education that is so much more than academic.
 We intentionally teach relational skills, communication skills, respect, and responsibility.
 And most importantly, they are learning to seek God.

-How does RCS as a school inspire futures?
+How does RCS as a school “Inspire Futures?”

 What do you want your students to gain from having known you?